CivicTechYYC/Blockchain-Donation-Guide/README.md

 According to cryptogiving.ca "Many charities in Canada that accept donations of cryptocurrencies also provide tax receipts for charitable donations, meaning that you can claim the deduction on your income taxes."
 This would imply that if your charity is registered and can issue tax receipts for other kinds of donations that it may be able to do so for crypto donations as well, but again, this isn't something we've confirmed and you'd want to seek out the advice of a professional.

-Cryptogiving.ca goes on to note that cryptocurrencies are not exempt from capital gains taxes when those gains are given to charity.
+From a donor's perspective, Cryptogiving.ca goes on to note that cryptocurrencies are not exempt from capital gains taxes when those gains are given to charity.
 A private members bill was introduced in Canadian Parliament in May 2019 to address this but it did not pass.[^1]

-If you would like to contribute research in this area feel free to submit a Pull Request or just get in touch via [this form](https://docs.google.com/forms/d/e/1FAIpQLSdIwUPWLg7bLb7NGEPpNsPOnyclKPJrP7POGu0Z4TssczyQXQ/viewform?usp=sf_link).
+If you would like to contribute research in this area feel free to sign in and edit on HackMD, submit a Pull Request on GitHub, or just get in touch via [this form](https://docs.google.com/forms/d/e/1FAIpQLSdIwUPWLg7bLb7NGEPpNsPOnyclKPJrP7POGu0Z4TssczyQXQ/viewform?usp=sf_link).

 #### Distributed Apps